-SMB's domestic beer volumes moderately increased in 2021 while non-alcoholic beverage volumes ended significantly higher than last year.
+SMB's domestic beer volumes moderately increased in 2021 while non-alcoholic beverage volumes ended significantly higher than 2020.
 This represents a gradual recovery, coming from the large decline experienced in 2020.
 Beer volumes improved through various thematic campaigns, activations and consumer promos, which boosted demand and consumption, and softened the effects of liquor bans and mobility restrictions.
-Domestic beer sales amounted to P105,114 million, up 7% from the previous year, brought about by the full year impact of the price increase implemented in March 2020 and October 2021.
-Operating income amounted to P25,224 million, an 8% increase over the previous year.
+Domestic beer sales amounted to P105,114 million, up 7% from 2020, brought about by the full year 2021 impact of the price increase implemented in March 2020 and October 2021.
+Operating income amounted to P25,224 million, an 8% increase over year 2020.